 Uroboros System 96 Glass Products

 System 96 is a family of fusible glass products designed and produced to work together both technically and artistically in every facet of the hot glass arts.
-They are produced jointly by Uroboros Glass and Spectrum Glass of Woodinville, Washington.
+They are produced jointly by Uroboros Glass in Portland, Oregon, and Spectrum Glass of Woodinville, Washington.
 We are dedicated to making the glass arts affordable, accessible and friendly for everyone.

 For more info on System 96 from Uroboros and Spectrum Glass, please visit www.System96.com.

 Uroboros products in the System 96 group include:

 We are serious about consistent quality in our tested compatible products!
 Our tested compatible glasses undergo the most rigorous testing in the industry.
 During production, every square foot of every sheet of our tested compatible glass is examined in polarized light to insure that it is free of stress or contamination, even if it’s invisible to the naked eye.

 After this visual test, every tenth sheet in each production run, as well as frit, stringer, noodle, and billet post production samples, are fuse tested against our Master Standard test glass.
 Strain in fuse tests is measured on a calibrated polariscope, as shown below.
 Using this system we can measure not only the precise quantity of strain, but whether the strain is in tension or compression.
 Only products that test within plus/minus 45 nm/cm of stress birefringence in polarized light are graded as ‘tested compatible’.
 This is equivalent to a maximum of plus or minus 250psi of internal stress at any glass to glass contact point, or approximately plus or minus less than ½ COE point.